jacobrogers603/mark_my_words/README.md

 ### Images

 The ability to embed images in your notes and manage them in user-settings.
+Photos, along with notes and templates, are encrypted.

 ### Encryption

-All notes and templates are encrypted so no one but the you and whomever you assign access to can see or edit a note.
+All notes, photos, and templates are encrypted so no one but the you and whomever you assign access to can see or edit a note.
 Passwords are also hashed, and thus secure.

 ## In Development Features